 From 2011 onwards, biological datasets of each site were supplemented with in-stream temperature measurements, taken hourly or bihourly via automatic temperature loggers.
 In cases where temperature time series contained missing data (due to the loggers malfunctioning or being lost), data were interpolated using the ‘interpolate_gaps_hourly’ function in the chillR R package (Luedeling et al., 2023).
 When interpolation was unable to provide satisfactory temperature estimates due to gaps in the dataset being larger than 2% of the time-series, interpolated data were removed and left blank.
-Interpolated hourly temperature data were then aggregated to daily means and used to calculate annual mean temperatures from the 365 days (12 months) prior to the date of biological sampling; the 12 month time interval was selected as most european aquatic invertebrates have univoltine life cycles (68% of taxa listed in Tachet et al., 2010).
-For example, if biological sampling was conducted on June 12th of a given year, the annual mean temperature for this day was calculated using daily mean temperatures from June 12th of the prior year to June 11th of the sampling year.
-Annual mean temperatures were only calculated if daily mean temperature data were available for >98% (360 days) of the days leading up to the biological sampling.
-This approach generated complimentary temperature datasets for 53 site-years (40.5%) which were used to explore temporal relationships between intra- and inter-specific body size and temperature.
+Interpolated hourly temperature data were then aggregated to daily means and used to calculate mean temperatures from the 365 days prior to the date of biological sampling.
+The 12-month interval was selected as most European aquatic invertebrates have univoltine life cycles (68% of taxa listed in Tachet et al., 2010).
+For example, if biological sampling was conducted on June 12th of a given year, the mean temperature for this day was calculated using daily mean temperatures from June 12th of the prior year to June 11th of the sampling year.
+Previous-year mean temperatures were only calculated if daily mean temperature data were available for >98% (360 days) of the days leading up to the biological sampling.
+This approach generated temperature datasets for 53 site-years (40.5%), which were used to explore temporal relationships between intra- and inter-specific body size and temperature.